vert-x3/vertx-web-site/src/site/blog/posts/2018-08-27-the-second-step-rss-reader.md

 # Conclusion

-On this step, we have successfully implemented the second endpoint, which allow the browser app to obtain channels information for a specific user.
-To ensure that it is working fine, you need to visit your `localhost:8080` and click to the refresh button.
+In this part, we have successfully implemented the second endpoint, which allows the browser app to obtain channels information for a specific user.
+To ensure that it is working fine, point your browser to `localhost:8080` and click to the refresh button.
 Channel list should appear immediately.

 If you have any problems with completing this step you can checkout to `step_3`, where you can find all changes made for completing this step:
 ```bash